pupilfirst/wd201-scripts/todo-user-interface/converting-design-into-webpage/README.md

 Typography has a large impact on how users view your webpage.
 Good typography helps to create a visual hierarchy (the method of organizing elements to indicate their importance) on your website that is both memorable and aesthetically pleasing for your users.

 #### 4. Design the User Experience:
-Define, how end user's are going to interact with different visual elements in your application.
-Iteractions has to be practical and usable.
+Define, how end users are going to interact with different visual elements in your application.
+Interactions have to be practical and usable.

 Once, these four key points are defined, let's develop the design of To-Do manager shared above, in the next lesson.